edersoncorbari/edersoncorbari.github.io/_posts/2019-05-05-types-of-data-engineer.md

 ## 3. Developer (Code)

-This engineer is a specialist in developing Big Data, batch or real-time applications.
+This engineer is a specialist in developing big data, batch, or real-time applications.

-Has a great knowledge of Software Architecture, standards and programming languages, usually this professional has moved from the software development area to the Big Data area.
-They have a background in Computer Science and Information Systems.
+A developer has a great knowledge of software architecture, standards, and programming languages.
+Usually this professional has moved from the software development area to the big data area.
+They have a background in computer science and information systems.

 ### 3.1 Skills: